HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 The next section of updates enables all optional features not available through Windows Update.
 The notable exception from this list is the AD LDS feature, which is discussed in more detail in the next section.

+> After installing the Work Folders for Windows feature (KB2891638), an update may appear as available in Windows Update (KB3081954).
+However, this update is not required and is replaced with Service Pack 2 (KB3125574).
+Once KB3125574 is installed, KB3081954 will no longer appear in Windows Update.

 | KB Number | Name                                         | Description | Download |
 |:---------:|----------------------------------------------|-------------|----------|
 | KB917607  | Windows Help 32-bit Compatibility Update     | WinHlp32.exe is required to display 32-bit Help files that have the ".hlp" file name extension.
 To view .hlp files on Windows 7, you need to install this application. | [Windows6.1-KB917607-x64.msu](https://github.com/HackAndPwn/Windows-7-Patching/raw/master/02_Features/01_Windows6.1-KB917607-x64.msu) |